The State Bar evaluates whether a single activity is approved for Minimum Continuing Legal Education (MCLE) credit using the following factors:

 In the event description field, please include:

-Please submit your event at least 10 business days prior to the event date.
+Please submit your event at least 10 business days before the event date.
 The Events team will respond to your submission within 5 business days.
 Once the event is submitted, it will be reviewed and, if approved, will be posted to the MCLE calendar.

 DURING EVENT:

-1. Maintain Record of Attendance (google forms can be used but submit the sheet in the same format as the template) for attendees to sign in with their name and CalBar number.
+- Maintain Record of Attendance : Google Forms can be used for attendees to sign in with their name and CalBar number and submit the attendance Excel sheet in the CalBar formatted template.

-2. Offer Certificate of Attendance to MCLE participants.
+- Offer Certificate of Attendance to MCLE participants.
+You may send these after the event as well.

 MCLE templates for your event can be found here.
 This link requires a password; please contact mcle@law.berkeley.edu if you need access.